 data protection policydownload pdf

 The British Psychotherapy Foundation (bpf) will ensure that it complies with both the law and good practice in all its dealings with personal data which it holds on individuals.
-In particular, the bpf will respect the rights of individuals and be open and honest with those whose data is held, provide appropriate training and support for staff and members who handle personal data and follow the eight data protection principles of good information handling which are set out in the Data Protection Act 1998 (the Act).
-These principles are that personal information must be:
+In particular, the bpf will respect the rights of individuals and be open and honest with those whose data is held, provide appropriate training and support for staff and members who handle personal data and follow the data protection principles of good information handling which are set out in the General Data Protection Regulation (GDPR) (EU) regulation on data protection and privacy.

 Any contractor working for the bpf must be placed under an obligation to comply with data protection requirements as a term of their contract for services with the bpf.